-- Monitors the line-driven grading system by reviewing both loan requests and re-grade memos; validates the accuracy of risk ratings. - Provides advisory assistance regarding risk identification, underwriting and risk management practices. - Develops strategic credit risk assessments that determine the risk review plans. - Participates in new product development initiatives to ensure that appropriate credit risk issues are adequately addressed. - Identifies and communicates potential policy and/or operational improvements that will enhance credit quality. - · Monitors and evaluates problem loan statistics to ensure that appropriate reporting of activity is occurring.
+- Monitors the line-driven grading system by reviewing both loan requests and re-grade memos; validates the accuracy of risk ratings. - Provides advisory assistance regarding risk identification, underwriting and risk management practices. - Develops strategic credit risk assessments that determine the risk review plans.
+Participates in new product development initiatives to ensure that appropriate credit risk issues are adequately addressed. - Identifies and communicates potential policy and/or operational improvements that will enhance credit quality. - Monitors and evaluates problem loan statistics to ensure that appropriate reporting of activity is occurring. - Understands pertinent regulatory issues and impact on credit risk.
+Monitors compliance with bank policies/procedures and State laws and regulations. - Researches, analyzes and prepares various loan quality information reports for senior management.